-Sandra Alberti is Instruction Partners’ Board Chair and the Director of State and District Partnerships and Professional Development for Student Achievement Partners.
+Sandra Alberti is Instruction Partners’ Board Chair and the Senior Fellow, Strategic Partnerships for Student Achievement Partners.
 Sandra joined SAP from the New Jersey Department of Education where she served as the Director of Academic Standards and as the Director of Math and Science Education.
 In these roles, Sandra was directly involved in state standards, assessment, and professional development policy and implementation strategies.
 Prior to working at the state level Sandra held several district-level positions including school superintendent, assistant superintendent of teaching and learning, principal, subject area supervisor and high school science teacher.
 She holds a bachelor's degree in Biology from Rutgers University and master's and doctorate degrees in Educational Leadership from Rowan University.

 Rick Cruz, Executive Director of Strategic Partnerships at College Board

 Rick Cruz is a seasoned general manager and entrepreneurial leader with more than twenty years’ experience at high-growth for-profit and nonprofit enterprises in the education and advisory services sectors.
 Rick currently holds the role of Executive Director of Strategic Partnerships at The College Board.
 Prior to that, he served as a Vice President at America’s Promise Alliance, a leader in Education and Youth Practice at the consulting firm FSG, CEO of DC Prep Public Charter Schools, Chief Field Officer of the Network for Teaching Entrepreneurship, Vice President at Teach For America, and manager at CEB.
 Rick also serves on the Board of Directors of the DC Public Charter School Board and is a Pahara-Aspen Education Fellow and a member of the Aspen Global Leadership Network.
 Rick earned a BA in Philosophy from Yale University and resides in Washington, DC with his wife, Leslie, and two children, Luca and Belén.